LuisEmmanuel27/ORACLE_OIC_DATABASES/ORACLE_UNI_NOTES/OCI Generative AI Professional/notas/Preguntas_3.md

 28. `To debug issues in language model outputs`
 29. `Assending code readability`
 30. `It shifts the basis of their responses from pretrained internal knowledge to real-time data retrieval.`
+31. `Dot Product measures the magnitude and direction of vectors, whereas Cosine Distance focuses on the orientation regardless of magnitude.`
+32. `They offer real-time updated knowledge bases and are cheaper than fine-tuned LLMs.`
+33. `Retrieval-Augmented Generation (RAG) model that uses text as input and output`
+34. `Encoder models convert a sequence of words into a vector representation, and decoder models take this vector representation to generate a sequence of words.`
+35. `Overfiting`
+36. `T-Few fine-tuning uses annotated data to adjust a fraction of model weights.`
+37. `For data sets with a few thousand samples or less`
+38. `Faster training time and lower cost`
+39. `By restricting updates to only a specific group of transformer layers`
+40. `The level ofincorrectness in the model's predictions, with lower values indicating better performance`